SomayehSaghamanesh/SBIsim/README.md

 # How to Run
 The software doesn't need any installation.
 Download only the SBIsim-1.0 file (only for Linux).
 Then follow below steps:
-1- In linux, open the terminal (ctrl+shift+T), then write:
+1- In linux, open the terminal (ctrl+shift+T), then:
 2- $ cd /path/to/your_downloaded_file
 3- $ sudo chmod +x SBIsim-1.0
 4- $ ./SBIsim-1.0
-above will run the software as well as show some verboses inside the terminal while running the software
+above will run the software as well as show some verboses inside the terminal while running the software.

-** As an alternative, you can just skip step 4 and click on the file (SBIsim-1.0), if you already have FUSE and AppImageLauncher installed on your linux.
-Those utilities basically make SBIsim-1.0 as a usual application installed on (and integrated in) your system where you can call it from the applications list and run it by one click.
+** As an alternative, you can just skip step 4 and click on the application file (SBIsim-1.0), if you already have FUSE and AppImageLauncher installed on your linux.
+Those utilities basically make SBIsim-1.0 as an usual application installed on (and integrated in) your linux system, where you can call it from the applications list and run it by one click.
+However, no verbose will be shown by this way and the user will not be informed when the simulation is finished.
+In next versions, a status bar will be added for the processing.